Emmy sounded thoroughly frazzled when Katie first talked to her. “My mother fell in her bathroom and laid there unconscious for three days!”

 She was weak and dehydrated, but she was expected to recover.
 Still, she wouldn’t be able to return to her old home with the stairs.

-Emmy was overwhelmed trying to care for her mother’s issues and work her own full-time job.
+Emmy was overwhelmed with trying to care for her mother’s issues and work her own full-time job.
 Moving her mother wouldn’t be easy.
 Jane had given over most of her home to twenty years’ worth of newspapers.
-Financial records and family photos were jumbled in with catalogs, magazines and newspaper clippings.
+Financial records and family photos were jumbled in with catalogs, magazines, and newspaper clippings.
 Sorting out and packing up her mother’s condo was more than Emmy could handle.

-Three Moving Forward employees started work the next day, checking in with Emmy and Jane when unanticipated items were discovered.
+Three Moving Forward employees started working the next day, checking in with Emmy and Jane when unanticipated items were discovered.
 They set up Jane’s new one-bedroom apartment, and had the condo emptied well ahead of schedule.